skyred/monomer/docs/guide.md

 See also: [Shared style](https://www.polymer-project.org/1.0/docs/devguide/styling#style-modules)

 ### CSS selectors for Web Components
+There are some special selectors for styling Web Components and their children.
+These selectors are what allows us to encapsulate styling inside an element.

  1. #### :host and :host-context
   `:host` refers to the element itself.